project 25_cc56continental23_kp

 7 SoJ Air inlet cleanup, polish, install

-8 SoJ Antenna cleanup, polish, install
+8 SoJ Antenna cleanup, rewire, polish, install

 9 SoJ King plank retight screws and or replace, repair hairline cracks, stain blond, revarnish